When is Narcos: Mexico season 2 released? What’s going to happen?

 - Who stars in Netflix’s Narcos: Mexico?

-Right here’s the whole lot it’s worthwhile to learn about Narcos: Mexico season two.
+Right here’s the whole lot you must find out about Narcos: Mexico season two.

 When will Narcos: Mexico season 2 arrive on Netflix?

-The collection shall be launched in its entirety on Thursday 13th February 2020.
+The collection will probably be launched in its entirety on Thursday 13th February 2020.

 Together with the date announcement, Netflix supplied a brief teaser, which options lead actor Diego Luna (Rogue One) turning in direction of the digicam, whereas he speaks in a menacing voiceover.